Grief: Complicated grief

 Prolonged grief disorder (PGD), formerly known as complicated grief disorder (CGD), is a pathological reaction to loss representing a cluster of empirically derived symptoms that have been associated with long-term physical and psycho-social dysfunction.
 Individuals with PGD experience severe grief symptoms for at least six months and are stuck in a maladaptive state.
 An attempt is being made to create a diagnosis category for complicated grief in the DSM-5.
 It is currently an "area for further study" in the DSM, under the name Persistent Complex Bereavement Disorder.
 Critics of including the diagnosis of complicated grief in the DSM-5 say that doing so will constitute characterizing a natural response as a pathology, and will result in wholesale medicating of people who are essentially normal.

 Shear and colleagues found an effective treatment for complicated grief, by treating the reactions in the same way as trauma reactions.

 Complicated grief is not synonymous with grief.
 Complicated grief is characterised by an extended grieving period and other criteria, including mental and physical impairments.
 An important part of understanding complicated grief is understanding how the symptoms differ from normal grief.
 The Mayo Clinic states that with normal grief the feelings of loss are evident.
 When the reaction turns into complicated grief, however, the feelings of loss become incapacitating and continue even though time passes.
 The signs and symptoms characteristic of complicated grief are listed as "extreme focus on the loss and reminders of the loved one, intense longing or pining for the deceased, problems accepting the death, numbness or detachment ... bitterness about your loss, inability to enjoy life, depression or deep sadness, trouble carrying out normal routines, withdrawing from social activities, feeling that life holds no meaning or purpose, irritability or agitation, lack of trust in others".
 The symptoms seen in complicated grief are specific because the symptoms seem to be a combination of the symptoms found in separation as well as traumatic distress.
 They are also considered to be complicated because, unlike normal grief, these symptoms will continue regardless of the amount of time that has passed and despite treatment given from tricyclic antidepressants.
-Individuals with complicated grief symptoms are likely to have other mental disorders such as PTSD (post traumatic syndrome disorder), depression, anxiety, etc.
+Individuals with complicated grief symptoms are likely to have other mental disorders such as PTSD (post traumatic stress disorder), depression, anxiety, etc.